If you are anything like me, you have very little spare time. Family, business, socializing, gardening, you name it, it is all a time suck.

 The secret is using your Smartphone.

-- Buy an iPhone, iPod or some other device capable of downloading and playing podcasts and audiobooks.
+- Buy a smartphone or some other device capable of downloading and playing podcasts and audiobooks.

 - Look for and subscribe to podcasts that you are interested in.

-- Load all these podcast and audiobooks onto your device and carry your device with you when you are out and about.
+- Load all these podcasts and audiobooks onto your device and carry your device with you when you are out and about.

 So what do I listen to?